US Patent Number

 University of Kentucky Research Foundation, Lexington, Ky.

 Derbyshire, Francis John and Jagtoyen, Marit, "Activated Carbon and Process for Making Same" (2000).
 Chemical and Materials Engineering Faculty Patents.
-Paper 25.
+25.